Edwardian, mahogany showcase and cabinet in one - a 19th century antique

 Description

-An truly exquisite Edwardian mahogany display cabinet, featuring a curved fronton inlaid with a satin ventilator flanked by brass finials above a flame mahogany veneer, inlaid with a frieze and astragal glazed doors surrounded by crosswise, corner shelves.
-The lower part, with a silhouette above the edge of the mahogany flame, includes wardrobe doors, a satin wood spandrel flanked by woven cords, raised on tapered legs, and connected by a serpentine shelf.
+An truly exquisite Edwardian mahogany display cabinet, featuring a curved fronton inlaid with a satinwood ventilator flanked by brass finials above a flame mahogany surface, inlaid frieze, astragal glazed doors surrounded by crossbars and corner shelves.
+The lower section, outlined along the edge of the mahogany flame, includes wardrobe doors, a satinwood spandrel panel, flanked by woven cords, raised on tapered legs, connected by a serpentine shelf.
 This exceptional antique showcase retains its original finish, which has been cleaned and restored.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Nowadays, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style prevailed.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a prominent role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how strongly the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and massive, often finished with brown stains, with cornices, sturdy bases, and relief carvings.
-These products were quite distinctive but also introduced many innovations, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how the Baroque style has greatly influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, sturdy bases, and relief carvings.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for elegant antiques suited to your interior.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an elegant antique piece suited to your interior.

-The key aspect of elite antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+The most important aspect of elite antique furniture is originality.
+Ultimately, this matters most to buyers, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
 We also have appraisers, art experts, and historians from around the world at your disposal.

 Manufacturer information